ONLINE HELP

 To disable the browser "Back" button for a specific page:

-1. Open the page description window: on the "Page" tab, in the "Description" group, click "Description".
+1. Open the page description window.
+To do so, go to the "Page" tab, "Description" group, and select "Description".

 3. Validate.